EsayasDS/Green-house-effect/README.md

 The prediction pipeline:

 1. Loads the trained GRU model.
-2. Loads the preprocessing artifacts.
+2. Loads the saved preprocessing artifacts.
-3. Accepts a facility-level CSV file.
+3. Prompts for a facility-level CSV file.
 4. Applies the same preprocessing used during training.
-5. Handles histories shorter than six years through padding.
+5. Handles histories shorter than six years using back-padding.
 6. Produces a next-year CO₂e forecast.

 ## Future Work

-* Retrain the model using Ethiopian facility-level emissions data when available.
+* Retrain and validate the models using Ethiopian facility-level emissions data when such data becomes available.
 * Incorporate additional economic and industrial variables.
 * Improve forecasting of extreme emission events.
 * Develop a web-based interface for researchers, industries, and environmental agencies.